DaniloCeesar/flask-boilerplate/README.md

 ## ⚖️ License

-This project is licensed under the MIT 2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/DaniloCeesar/flask-boilerplate/blob/main/LICENSE.md) for more information.